Places to visit

 A lovely place for a day out, especially for families.
 There are 35 acres of gardens along with a tea room and plant centre.
 The menagerie and children’s play area are always a big hit with younger members of the family, and the seating around the play area offers a welcome sit down for weary parents.
 Picnics are allowed in the gardens.

 Coton Manor Garden

 Coton Manor Gardens are just over 6 miles away.
-If I were to recommend one place not to miss, it is these beautiful gardens set on a hillside around the most gorgeous 17th century manor house.
+If I were to recommend one place not to miss, it is these beautiful gardens set on a hillside around the most gorgeous 17th-century manor house.
 Coton Manor is built with mellow Northamptonshire stone and the garden, landscaped on different levels, has interest all year round.
-There are streams, fountains and a pond, as well as a magical five acre bluebell wood and colourful wildflower meadow, at its best in June & July.
+There are streams, fountains and a pond, as well as a magical five-acre bluebell wood and colourful wildflower meadow, at its best in June & July.
 There is an extensive nursery, the Stableyard Café with really delicious homemade cakes, and a garden shop.
-Coton Garden School offers a wide selection of horticultural courses thoughout the year.
+Coton Garden School offers a wide selection of horticultural courses throughout the year.

 Phone: 01604 740219

 Just a short drive from the school, Market Harborough is a lovely town with a wide range of boutique shops, and lots of independent cafes and restaurants.
 There are small streets and yards to explore, and the historic market hall houses stalls selling everything from food to antiques.

 A small gallery in Moulton, just a short drive from Pitsford.
 The gallery exhibits and sells original art work by contemporary artists.
 They also run workshops – check the website for details.
 If you’re in need of refreshment, there’s a coffee shop serving hot drinks, cakes, lunches and afternoon tea.